JanisHe/seisDAE/README.md

-# Denoising Autoencoder for seismic data
+# Denoising Autoencoder for seismological data

 This packages contains python scripts to train a neural network for the denoising of seismological data.
 This package is based on the work by